What Is Magnesium For?

 STRESS: When you’re under mental or physical stress, magnesium is released from your blood cells.
 It then goes into your blood plasma & is excreted into the urine.
 The greater your level of stress is, the more magnesium you lose.

-PRESCRIPTION DRUGS: When it comes to perscription drugs, some of them contain fluoride.
-Some of these drugs are cholesterol medications, drugs for anxiety, and painkillers for arthritis.
+PRESCRIPTION DRUGS: When it comes to prescription drugs, some of them contain fluoride.
+Some of these drugs are cholesterol, anxiety and painkillers for arthritis.
 The magnesium in your body binds to fluoride & in turn drains the magnesium from your body.

 SALT: Salt flushes magnesium out of our bodies

 SUGAR: Sugar excretes magnesium through the kidneys & urine